Search

-A deductible is separate from your insurance premium, which you pay every year to your insurance carrier whether you file a home claim or not.
+A deductible is separate from your insurance premium, which is the amount you pay annually to keep your home insurance policy active.
 In most cases, you’ll pay your deductible amount directly to the contractor repairing your home.

 A deductible will apply on most home insurance claims.
 That’s because most claims are made against the dwelling, personal property and other structures coverages within your home policy.
 Other types of coverages do not have deductibles, including personal liability and medical payments.
 If a specific coverage or peril does not have a deductible, it will be stated in your policy.